 In accordance with accounting policy note described above under "Mineral interest acquisition, exploration and development expenditure" the Board determines when an area of interest should be abandoned.
 When a decision is made that an area of interest is not commercially viable, all costs that have been capitalised in respect of that area of interest are written off.
 In determining this, assumptions, including the maintenance of title, ongoing expenditure and prospectivity are made.
-As described in Note 18, under existing contractual terms of shareholders agreements a feasibility study is required to be completed by January 2016 at the Giro Gold Project and failure to do so may adversely affect the Group's tenure at the Giro Gold Project.
-Based on discussions and negotiations with Societe Miniere De Kilo Moto ("Sokimo"), a limited liability company wholly owned by the DRC Government (the original holder of the Giro exploitation permits), an understanding was reached between the parties, including Sokimo, that the deadline for completion of the feasibility study would be extended to January 2018.
+As described in Note 18, under existing contractual terms of shareholders agreements a feasibility study was required to be completed by January 2016 at the Giro Gold Project, with a grace period of a further 12 months allowed for under the terms in order for the parties to negotiate an equitable outcome.Failure to do so may adversely affect the Group's tenure at the Giro Gold Project.
+Based on previous discussions and negotiations with Societe Miniere De Kilo Moto ("Sokimo"), a limited liability company wholly owned by the DRC Government (the original holder of the Giro exploitation permits), an understanding was reached between the parties, including Sokimo, that the deadline for completion of the feasibility study would be extended to at least January 2018.
+With the further passage of time, the parties are now negotiating a later date.
 Formal amendments to the shareholders agreement have not yet been made to reflect that understanding.
-The ultimate recoupment of capitalised expenditure at the Giro Project is therefore dependent amongst other things on the Group maintaining its rights beyond January 2016.
+The ultimate recoupment of capitalised expenditure at the Giro Project is therefore dependent amongst other things on the Group maintaining its rights of tenure.